onemarcfifty/mu-mimo-test/README.md

 1. Conduct all tests (A-E) with Stock Firmware (DONE)
 2. Flash OpenWrt on all devices (DONE)
-3. Redo all tests with OpenWrt. (to be done)
+3. Redo all tests with OpenWrt.
+(DONE)

 There will - of course - be videos about this [on my YouTube Channel](https://www.youtube.com/c/onemarcfifty);-)

-Here's the current project status (2023-05-16):
+Here's the current project status (2023-05-28):

 | Device/Test    | RedMi 6000 | Xiaomi AX3200 | Xiaomi AX3600 | TP-Link EAP225 | TP-Link EAP615 | Linksys MR8300 | Banana Pi R3 | WAX206 |
 |----------------|------------|---------------|---------------|----------------|----------------|----------------|--------------|--------|